 Post Master Certificate Program in Neurocounseling

-The 13-hour certificate in neurocounseling is designed for individuals who have master’s degrees in counseling or closely related fields.
+The 13 credit-hour certificate in neurocounseling is designed for individuals who have master’s degrees in counseling or closely related fields.
 It applies emerging understandings of the brain’s structure and function to traditional counseling practice.

-The one-year certificate is one of the first in the U.S. You learn counseling techniques that help the brain reshape the way it functions.
-Techniques such as biofeedback, regulation and mindfulness are valuable in helping people address trauma, substance use, phobias and mood disorders.
+In one of the first certificate programs in the U.S., you’ll learn counseling techniques that help reshape brain functions.
+Using biofeedback, regulation and mindfulness, you’ll help people address trauma, substance use, phobias and mood disorders.

 Graduate Program Requirements